 It’s no small feat to pull off the perfect ceviche.
 You need the freshest fish (ideally, the fish is used as soon as possible after coming out of the ocean).

 But that’s not all.
 You also need a deft hand with the simple ingredients that stop the dish from parading as a bland sashimi.
-No trip to Lima is complete without a serving of ceviche (or several) – the dish at the heart of Peruvian cuisine.

 - 24 hours in Lima – the perfect itinerary

 - Seeing the best street art in Lima

 Let’s start with the best ceviche in Miraflores.

 Miraflores is home to many of Peru’s best restaurants and some of Lima’s best restaurants – it’s a great place to start in your hunt for the best ceviche in Lima.

 El Veridico de Fidel is tucked down a quiet street on the outskirts of Miraflores.

 The ceviche at El Veredico is perfection, and a strong contender for the best ceviche I had on the whole trip.

 The fresh, fleshy fish was balanced with the tangy marinade and large pieces of choclo corn.